jhardy3/Timeline/README.md

 ##### Collection View Section Header

-13. Implement the action functions by calling the appropriate function on the delegate.

-##### Set up the Image Cell

-##### Collection View DataSource

-Now that you have an array of ```userPosts``` you can implement the required ```UICollectionViewDataSource``` functions to display the posts, and update the Header View with the current user.

 ##### View Hierarchy Details

-1. When we set up the View Hierarchy in Part 1, you may have created a segue from the Profile View to the Post Detail View.
-If so, Delete that segue.
-Create/Recreate it from the collection view cell in ```Main.storyboard```.
-2. The profile view is displayed within a Navigation Controller when accessed through the User List / Search View, but MAY not when accessed as the third tab in our ```UITabBarController```.
-If not, add a ```UINavigationController```, set the ```ProfileViewController``` as it's root view controller, and update the ```UITabBarController``` relationship segue to point to the ```UINavigationController```.
 3. Update the ```viewDidLoad``` function to check ```self.user``` for nil, if it is, assign the current user to the value.

 ##### Enable Profile Editing for Current User